10680763/30GitCommits/README.md

 The commits count is going up.
 This is good.
 I think.
 I think i'm going to like this class
 The people here are cool
+Did you know that today is my birthday?